Moonsorrow: History

 The group's earliest formation consisted of cousins Ville Sorvali (vocals and bass) and Henri Sorvali (guitar and keyboards; also keyboards for Finntroll, Barathrum, and session member of Ensiferum) who released various demos that were much more characteristic of melodic black metal than future releases.

-Their debut album, Suden Uni, recorded in early 2000, was released in early 2001, along with Tämä Ikuinen Talvi ("This Everlasting Winter"), a re-release of a 1999 demo.
-Suden Uni ("A Wolf's Dream") combined Finnish paganism and folk elements.
-After recruiting Mitja Harvilahti and Markus Eurén, Moonsorrow started playing live, releasing Voimasta Ja Kunniasta ("Of Strength and Honour") in late 2001.
-It was followed by their 2003 release, Kivenkantaja ("Stonebearer"), and Verisäkeet ("Blood Verses") in 2005.
+Their debut album Suden uni (lit.
+'A wolf's dream'), recorded in early 2000, was released in early 2001, along with Tämä ikuinen talvi, a re-release of a 1999 demo.
+Suden uni combined Finnish paganism and folk elements.
+After recruiting Mitja Harvilahti and Markus Eurén, Moonsorrow started playing live, releasing Voimasta ja kunniasta in late 2001.
+It was followed by their 2003 release Kivenkantaja, and Verisäkeet in 2005.
 The album is also their first to use ambient sounds such as birdsong and crackling fire in between tracks.

 In January 2006 the band played their first US show at the Heathen Crusade Metalfest in Columbia Heights, MN.
-On 7 March 2006 Moonsorrow announced a 2-album contract with Spinefarm Records, and that their next album was slated for release in late 2006.
-On 19 June it was revealed that the upcoming album would feature guest vocals by Thomas Väänänen, the former vocalist of Thyrfing; Viides Luku - Hävitetty ("Chapter five - Ravaged") was released in January 2007.
+On 7 March 2006, Moonsorrow announced a two-album contract with Spinefarm Records, and that their next album was slated for release in late 2006.
+On 19 June it was revealed that the upcoming album would feature guest vocals by Thomas Väänänen, the former vocalist of Thyrfing; Viides luku – Hävitetty was released in January 2007.
 The album contained only two tracks and displayed more overt influence from progressive rock.

 An EP called Tulimyrsky was released in 2008.
 The EP is over one hour long and contains one new song (the title track), two remakes of old songs, and two cover songs.
 It was released worldwide by Spinefarm Records, and in May the German label Drakkar Entertainment released it in Germany, Austria and Switzerland.